In Japan, amazake (hot sweet sake) is sometimes served during the New Year’s visit to a shrine or the Girls’ Festival in March.

 Sweet Hot Drink, Amazake

-In Japan, amazake (hot sweet sake) is sometimes served during the New Year’s visit to a shrine or the Girls’ Festival in March.
-Many of us remember drinking a cup of hot amazake on a cold day around a bonfire, and feeling energy welling up inside us.
+Many of Japanese remember drinking a cup of hot amazake on a cold day around a bonfire, and feeling energy welling up inside us.
 Surprisingly, however, amazake is a seasonal word for summer.
 During the Edo era there were merchants who hawked amazake as a nutritional supplement during summer to people who were prone to exhaustion or lost their appetite due to the intense heat.

 Amazake contains 20% or more of glucose and is a rich source of the vitamins so essential to a healthy life.
 When Aspergillus oryzae grows, vitamin B1, B2, B6, pantothenic acid, inositol, biotin and many other forms of naturally absorbed vitamins are produced and stored in the malted rice, and these vitamins are eluted into the amazake.
 Aspergillus oryzae also produces many varieties of enzymes such as proteolytic enzymes (protease) and lipolytic enzymes (lipase) and is therefore called the “treasure chest of enzymes.”
 The dietary fiber and oligosaccharide contained in the malt regulate the functions of the intestines to prevent or improve various unwanted conditions caused by irregular bowel movements such as constipation and rough skin.
 Additionally, they help rid the body of harmful substances.